 Drew Barrymore's Achievements and Philanthropy

 It is normally difficult for child stars to make the transition to adult films, but Drew has been able to do it.
-She has that Pisces charm and kind nature that just draws people to her.
 She was in Boys on the Side with Whoopi Goldberg, and had cameo roles in Joel Schumacher’s Batman Forever and the horror film Scream.
 People love her in romantic comedies, like The Wedding Singer, Home Fries, and Ever After.
 Drew formed her own production company in 1995, called Flower Films, and its first film was Never Been Kissed.
 The second was Charlie’s Angels of 2000, a big success for both the film and Drew’s company.
 She played the same role of Dylan Sanders in Charlie’s Angels Full Throttle, and appeared with Ben Stiller in Duplex.
 Flower Films produced 50 First Dates along with Adam Sandler’s Happy Madison Company in 2004.
 In 2001, Drew directed a music video for the song “Our Deal” by the band Best Coast.

 Albert Einstein—3/14/1879—4/18/1955—was a theoretical physicist born in Germany who developed the theory of general relativity, causing a revolution in that field of study.
 He is considered the Father of Modern Physics, and most influential physicist of the 20th century.
 He is most known for his famous formula E=MC2, or as it is also called, the World’s Most Famous Equation, and was awarded the Nobel Prize in Prize in Physics in 1921.
 Einstein’s later work was very important in supporting quantum theory.

-His Father Hermann was an electrical engineer, and his Mother Pauline played the piano quite well, instilling a love of music in Albert which he recalled later in his life.
+His Father Hermann was an electrical engineer, and his Mother Pauline played the piano quite well, instilling a love of music in Albert, which he recalled later in his life.
 The Einstein’s were non-practicing Jews who lived in Munich.
 Rumors that Albert did not speak until a late age or that he had speech difficulties have been discredited.
 His Father showed him a pocket watch when he was a young boy, and Albert was fascinated with what was making the needle move, when it appeared that only empty space was inside the watch.
-So he had an enquiring mind, and with a Sun in Pisces, a very creative one.
+So he had an inquiring and creative mind.

 Albert Einstein's Work